rabieifk/CNN-with-CIFAR-10/README.md

 The best result is for ELU.

-SGD, Adam, Adagrad and RMSProp is used for optimization.
+SGD, Adam, Adagrad and RMSProp are used for optimization.
 SGD has the lowes accuracy.

 using [Dropout](https://en.wikipedia.org/wiki/Convolutional_neural_network) layer perevents network from overfitting as you can see in the result.